LocalCoinIS/how.bitshares.works/docs/llc_holders/dex_trading.rst

 Order Matching
 -------------------------

-BitShares 2.0 matches orders on a first-come, first-serve basis and gives the buyer the best price possible up to the limit (also known as "walking the book").
+LocalCoin 2.0 matches orders on a first-come, first-serve basis and gives the buyer the best price possible up to the limit (also known as "walking the book").
 Rather than charging *unpredictable fees* from market overlap (as has been in the previous network), the network charges a defined fee based upon the size of the order matched and the assets involved.
 Each asset issuer gets an opportunity to configure their fees.

 ------

-The decentralized exchange (DEX) of BitShares has a similar look&feel as traditional centralized exchanges.
+The decentralized exchange (DEX) of LocalCoin has a similar look&feel as traditional centralized exchanges.
 However, trading in the DEX can have many different appearances, depending on what user-interface is used.
 We here describe the user interface of the official wallet.

 .. _dex-playing-orders: